 Landscape Linkages

 Can you imagine the Carrizo 500 years ago?
 Predators like the grizzly and wolves feeding on elk and antelope herds and condors scavenging the remains, then returning to their lairs in the surrounding mountains.
-The lands surrounding the Carrizo, both public and private, help support healthy wildlife populations on the Plain.
-For example, golden eagles and condors nest in rock formations in the Caliente and La Panza mountains and fly out to hunt across the Carrizo.
+Golden eagles and condors nest in rock formations in the Caliente and La Panza mountains and fly out to hunt across the Carrizo.
 The ecological services these birds provide help the Carrizo ecosystem function properly and they need a large landscape to survive.

 Maintaining connectivity among these habitats is crucial so that individual animals and their genetic information can move across the landscape and adapt to seasonal and long-term changes in climate, predators, food sources, and disturbance.